Are you OK with cookies?

 Skip to content

-When we get your application form, we will write to you about what will happen next.
-We will then obtain any material that we might need, like the files from the court where you were convicted and from your appeal.
-We might need to obtain other documents before we can decide whether we can review your case.
-If we decide that we should begin to review your case, we will write to you to tell you.
-We might, however, decide that we cannot review your case, for example:
+We might need to obtain other documents before we can decide whether we can investigate your case.
+If we decide that we should begin to investigate your case, we will write to you to tell you.

 • If you have an appeal pending.